Technology

 Image Sequencer

-Public Labs tool for image processing — based on the idea of a storyboard.
+Public Labs tool for image processing.
 Each modification makes a new copy of the image, resulting in a series of images showing each step

 Loading...